ujitkumar1/HackathonAPI/readme.md

 ### Usage:

-To run the application, execute the following command in the src directory
+To run the application, execute the following command in your current working directory:

 Command